-We would be happy to assist you in setting up an EFTPS account.
-Please give us a call if you require assistance.
+Our team at Cook Martin will be happy to assist you in setting up an EFTPS account.

 Penalties may apply if required deposits are not made on time, not deposited through EFTPS or if the deposit made is less than the amount required.
 For payments 1 to 5 days late, you will be charged a 2% penalty.
 For payments 6 to 15 days late, the penalty increases to 5%.
 For payments made 15 days or more past the due date, a 10% penalty will be charged.